 The Company's core business is to provide Ro/Ro terminal service for car exports and imports and car makers are the core customers.
 Car manufacturers use A5 terminal to export their cars to several countries by delivery to the shipping line at A5 terminal.
 Revenues from the terminal services are those from the car manufacturers and shipping lines.
-The Company's business depends quite heavily on large car makers; however, it does not rely on one specific car maker-by not earning over 30.00 percent of the total revenues in 2013 from any of them.
+The Company's business depends quite heavily on large car makers; however, it does not rely on one specific car maker-by not earning over 30.00 percent of the total revenues in 2014 from any of them.
 However, the Company's A5 Terminal is located next to the entrance of the watercourse resulting in its geographical advantage and popularity by shipping lines.
 Both car manufacturers and shipping lines also have confidence in using A5 Terminal as the main terminal for loading and discharging cars.

 Moreover, the Company developed IT systems to help efficiently manage the terminal and also provide car storage in nearby area, which meets car manufacturers' demands.
 In order to reduce the risk of the Company's reliance of small numbers of car manufacturers, the Company expanded its business category to warehouse servicing, which includes storage service and warehousing management service.
-As of December 31st, 2013, the Company has the storage and warehouse area of 141,706 square meters-106,106 square meters of which is ready for the service and 34,600 square meters of which is under construction.
+As of December 31st, 2014, the Company has the storage and warehouse area of 153,531 square meters.